 - Have you heard Freddie's vocal canon performed LIVE?
 As one blog post puts it, Freddie goes "full noise artist" with those sounds.

 - The Last Note Nightmare of "You Take My Breath Away" that starts at 4:42.

 - The same album brings us "White Man" which ends with a nice, acoustic outro, followed by a LOUD drum beat after a pause.

 - The cover art for their News of the World album, drawn by Frank Kelly Freas, shows the band's lifeless bodies tumbling from the hand of a wide-eyed giant robot that does not seem to understand why its new playthings have stopped moving.
 Even worse, considering that it is Freddie who has a bloodied hole in the chest...

-"I'm Going Slightly Mad" (from Innuendo) dances very close to the line between cheeky and sinister.
+- "I'm Going Slightly Mad" straddles the line between Surreal Humor and Surreal Horror.
 The video features the band doing increasingly bizarre and disturbing things, the eeriness amplified by the mostly black and white photography.
 It doesn't help the song's reputation that Freddie Mercury's friend Peter Straker says the song is semi-autobiographical, with the lyrics describing Mercury's moments of dementia in his later-stage illness (AIDS).

 - And Freddie cared enough to go out and do the video, even as he was reaching an advanced stage in his disease.
 As a result, he looks visibly wracked on the video, in spite of all the effects attempting to hide it.